mfurquan/durre_yateem_trans/Introduction.md

 Durr-e-Yateem (literally: the peerless Pearl) occupies a special place in the biographies of Prophet of Islam.
 The translator has witnessed and heard of people, including atleast one non-muslim, moving to tears after reading through the touching account presented in the book.

-All thanks to Allah for motivating his servant for this translation.
+All thanks to Allah for motivating this servant for the translation.
 If Allah wills, this will bring some of the heartwarming experience originally available in Urdu to a wider audience unfamiliar with the language.

 Seeker of intercession,
 Muhammad Furquan